pusateri/draft-ietf-dnssd-update-proxy/draft-ietf-dnssd-update-proxy.md

 Providing redundant Update proxies for the same IP subnet can be easily achieved using the DNS Update protocol.
 None of the redundant proxies needs to be aware of any of the other redundant proxies on an IP subnet.

+Alternatives for ways to format DNS Update messages are defined below in {{redundancy}} where proxy redundancy is re-examined after discussing the sections in an DNS Update message.

+## Service filtering and translation

+In the process of registering services with an authoritative unicast DNS server, the proxy can perform filtering and translation on the dynamically discovered services.

+As an example, suppose legacy printers are discovered that do not support the current AirPrint feature set.
+The proxy can alter the TXT record associated with the printer to add the necessary keys as well as any additional service records to allow AirPrint clients to discover and use the legacy printer.

+As another example, suppose there is a printer that is behind a locked door where students do not have access.
+In this case, the printer's resource records MAY be filtered by the proxy so it does not show up during a browse operation on the subnet.

+An Update proxy could have rulesets that define the translations it performs on the fly as is learns about matching services.

+# DNS update messages

+## Selection of authoritative unicast DNS server

+## DNS update sections

+### Zone section

+### Prerequisite section

+### Update section

+### Additional data section

+## Proxy redundancy (revisited) {#redundancy}

 One method is to apply section 2.4 of {{!RFC2136}} which describes the Prerequisite section which can be used by redundant proxies to pre-qualify the updates.
 If another Update proxy has already submitted the Update, subsequent Updates can be ignored.

 Another method is to just attempt to insert the records in the authoritative server.